tilman151/tilman151.github.io/_drafts/Kotlin-DSL-for-DL4J.md

 Using this definition, DL4J, in a way, already has a DSL for defining network structures, albeit an ugly one.
 Thus, we only need to wrap the existing language into a readable one.
 Because Kotlin is a JVM language and interoperable with Java, I will use Java instead of Python as a reference point in the following paragraphs.
+So here comes all my Java skill from the first semester.

 *Skip this part if you know everything about higher-order functions, Lambda expressions, and extension functions.*